noweber/Idle-Ogre/README.md

 </div>

 ## Future Plans
 A public alpha is set to open on December 6, 2024.
-If you are interested in playing the Alpha build, please contact me for an access code required to register.
-Otherwise please enjoy the screenshots below.
+If you are interested before that time, please contact me for an access code required to register.
+Otherwise please enjoy the screenshots.